If you already have a mortgage, there’s a good chance you receive junk mail on a regular basis urging you to refinance.

 So yes, they’re still making money, even if it sounds too good to be true.
 Never worry about whether the lender is making any money.
 Worry about whether it actually makes sense for you to refinance.

 They’ll come up with a million different reasons to convince you to refinance, even if it’s not in your best interest.

 How Money Is Made on a Home Loan

 - Refinancing the loan (commissions and closing costs)

-- Servicing the loan (collecting interest)
+- Servicing the loan (collecting interest each month)

-- Selling the loan (service release premium)
+- Selling the loan to an investor (service release premium)

 In summary, loan officers and mortgage brokers can make commissions on a per loan basis when you refinance with them.